TheBioCoder55/PowerBI_Capstone/README.md

-# Capstone Project (Power BI) – Retail Sales Analysis Dashboard
+# 📊 Capstone Project (Power BI) – Retail Sales Analysis Dashboard

-# 📊 Capstone Project: Retail Sales Dashboard (Power BI)

 ## 📝 Project Overview
 This capstone project demonstrates my ability to analyze and visualize retail sales data using **Power BI**.
 I started with raw Excel data and used **Power Query** and **DAX** to clean, model, and visualize key metrics.
 The final output is a single-page interactive dashboard that highlights sales performance and business insights.